Published: Dec 05 2018

 The ocean has no paved roads, no street signs, and does not give away the shapes of the ground beneath its surface.
-Successfully navigating a boat is therefore a much more sophisticated effort than driving a car from point A to point B. Various electronic devices, such as GPS and sonars, can offer guidance in this respect but boaters often learn that it is unwise to rely entirely on devices which may be destroyed or damaged by water.
+Successfully navigating a boat is, therefore, a much more sophisticated effort than driving a car from point A to point B. Various electronic devices, such as GPS and sonars, can offer guidance in this respect but boaters often learn that it is unwise to rely entirely on devices that may be destroyed or damaged by water.

 Charts, which have been standardized for easier use, are reliable and useful means of navigation that should be understood by any boater.
 They are available for every coastal region, often in different sizes and levels of detail, and contain a wealth of information that will make navigation easier and boating safer.
 Despite their standardization, charts use specialized information, specific to ocean travel, and so many aspects must be learned before they can be used to their full potential.